 Exclude from the Media Library

 The Media Library section of your newsroom shows uploaded documents and images.
-Enable the option "Exclude from the Media Library" by default in the Account Advanced Settings to make sure that images need to be explicitly published to the Media Library.
+Enable the option "Exclude from the Media Library" by default in the Account Advanced Settings to require that images be explicitly published to the Media Library.

 Adding Assets to Articles